Timor-Leste

 Preference utilisation and export diversification

-Preference Utilisation vs. total eligible imports
+Preference utilisation (%) vs. total eligible imports (in € million)

-The largest product sections under EBA
+The largest product sections under EBA (€ million, 2023)

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Timor-Leste is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Timor-Leste is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Timor-Leste has ratified 6 out of 7 UN conventions on the protection of human rights and 6 out of 8 fundamental ILO labour rights conventions.
 Additionally, Timor-Leste has ratified 4 environmental protection conventions as well as 2 conventions on good governance.

 Core international conventions on human rights and labour standards